mavryk-network/taquito/packages/taquito/README.md

 await Tezos.wallet.transfer({ to: publicKeyHash, amount: 2 }).send();
 ```

-## TezosToolkit examples of additional configuration
+## MavrykToolkit examples of additional configuration

-The `TezosToolkit` contains different default providers that are customizable to adapt to users' needs.
+The `MavrykToolkit` contains different default providers that are customizable to adapt to users' needs.

 ### Forger